preritdas/mypytoolkit/README.md

 ## Python Tools

+Simple Python-specific tools to make life easier, from `print` options to functions for working with iterables.

+### Type Printing

 `kit.tprint()` displays the contents of an object along with its type.
 I got fed up of constantly writing `print(obj, type(obj))` when debugging so I found myself constantly defining a `tprint()` function:

 ```python